introduction & overview

 These questions have always been at the heart of our work in developing our Curriculum, and they remained central as we have worked through our latest review of the curriculum between 2019 to 2022.

-Whilst we do of course want to ensure that our curriculum is fully in-line with the National Curriculum, and that is is taught effectively and in a way that reflects 'what works', we also wanted to make sure that our curriculum was geared to the needs of Grangetown children, and that it reflected what we - as an experienced team - feel really 'makes a difference' and adds the 'Grangetown X-Factor' not only to the principles that underpin our curriculum but also to our day to day teaching of the curriculum.
+Whilst we have of course ensured that our curriculum is fully in-line with the National Curriculum, and that is is taught effectively and in a way that reflects 'what works', we also wanted to make sure that our curriculum was geared to the needs of Grangetown children, and that it reflected what we - as an experienced team - feel really 'makes a difference' and adds the 'Grangetown X-Factor' not only to the principles that underpin our curriculum but also to our day to day teaching of the curriculum.

 - The curriculum is planned through engaging themes and a carefully chosen range of core books.